manolinaqua/fish-disease-library/Fish Disease Library/Viral Diseases/Infectious Salmon Anemia (ISA).md

 ### Treatment and Prevention

 **Treatment Options**

-- **Current Treatments:** No effective treatments are available for ISA, and there are no licensed vaccines in the EU [2](https://thefishsite.com/disease-guide/infectious-salmon-anaemia-isa).

-- **Experimental Treatments:** Vaccine trials in Canada have yielded equivocal results [2](https://thefishsite.com/disease-guide/infectious-salmon-anaemia-isa).

-**Preventive Measures**
+- Vaccines are currently available from pharmaceutical suppliers to the industry. [^1] **Preventive Measures**

 - **Biosecurity Protocols:**